geografa/edrex.github.io/_posts/2013-09-29-emoji-web-font.md

 ---
 title: Emoji on Webpages
 published: true
 tags:
   - things
 status: done
-description: |
-  Support for emoji unicode characters on the web
+description: "Support for emoji unicode characters on the web\n"
 layout: default
 ---

 Emoji are pictograph characters used in chat especially in Asia.
-They are also are Unicode characters, opening the possibility of our written language mixing in a large library of pictographs, an incredibly exciting prospect for a visual thinker like myself.
+They are also Unicode characters, opening the possibility of our written language mixing in a large library of pictographs, an incredibly exciting prospect for a visual thinker like myself.

 A few emoji-supporting fonts are available, such as those included with messaging applications from Apple, Microsoft, and Google.
 For the web, [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/) is a free option.
 The font is woff format ([supported](http://caniuse.com/#feat=woff) by nearly all browsers) and weighs in around 280k compressed.